cchurch/api-docs/source/includes/_api_account.md

 brand_name				                    | string      	       | Branded company name
-brand_saml_publickey_cert             | string               | Public certificate which Eagle Eye Networks will use to decrypt the SAML for SSO brand_saml_nameid_path                | string               | The path within the SAML xml to find the users email address is_master_video_disabled_allowed      | int                  | Indicates whether a sub account can block video access to reseller (1) or not (0) is_master_video_disabled              | int                  | Indicates whether video access is blocked to reseller (1) or not (0) is_contract_recording                 | int                  | Indicates whether the account is of type contract_recording.
+brand_saml_publickey_cert             | string               | Public certificate which Eagle Eye Networks will use to decrypt the SAML for SSO brand_saml_nameid_path                | string               | The path within the SAML xml to find the users email address is_master_video_disabled_allowed      | int                  | Indicates whether a sub-account can block video access to reseller (1) or not (0) is_master_video_disabled              | int                  | Indicates whether video access is blocked to reseller (1) or not (0) is_contract_recording                 | int                  | Indicates whether the account is of type contract_recording.
 Controls whether contract recording features are enabled for the users in this account on the front-end GUI (1) or not (0) is_advanced_disabled                  | int                  | Indicates whether the reseller has disabled advanced functionality (1) or not (0).
-If this is set for a sub account, the users in the sub account cannot change any settings related to bandwidth, billing (retention and resolution) and certain account settings.
-Master users switched in still can modify these things if their permissions allow it is_billing_disabled                   | int                  | Indicates whether the reseller has disabled editing settings in a sub account that affect billing (1) or not (0).
+If this is set for a sub-account, the users in the sub-account cannot change any settings related to bandwidth, billing (retention and resolution) and certain account settings.
+Master users switched in still can modify these things if their permissions allow it is_billing_disabled                   | int                  | Indicates whether the reseller has disabled editing settings in a sub-account that affect billing (1) or not (0).
 This controls whether users can change camera resolution/retention, add/delete cameras, etc is_add_delete_disabled                | int                  | Indicates whether the reseller has disabled adding or deleting devices (1) or not (0) is_disable_all_settings               | int                  | Indicates whether the reseller has disabled all device and most account settings (1) or not (0).
 Does not affect editing users, layouts, or sharing first_responders                      | array[array[string]] | Array of strings [['responder email', 'responder first name', 'responder last name', 'responder organization', 'responder account']].
 Accounts can identify a list of email accounts that will serve as emergency responders.
 Emergency responders get access to the identified cameras when an emergency is triggered by setting 'responder_active' responder_active                      | ???                  | Indicates whether the list of responder cameras can be seen by the list defined under 'first_responders'.
-Until this flag is set, responders cannot see the video responder_cameras                     | array[string]        | Array of camera esns that are shared to first responders inactive_session_timeout              | int                  | Maximum time period in seconds without activity before web session expires login_attempt_limit                   | int                  | Maximum incorrect login attempts before the user account access becomes locked.
-Allowed range: 3-99 is_rtsp_cameras_enabled               | int                  | Indicates whether the account can have cameras attached over RTSP (instead of ONVIF) (1) or not (0) brand_support_phone                   | string               | Branded support phone number default_cluster                       | string               | Indicates the data center cluster the account is assigned to customer_id                           | string               | Arbitrary id assigned to a sub account by a master account is_system_notification_images_enabled | int                  | Indicates whether email notifications about online/offlice status should contain images from those cameras (1) or not (0) contact_utc_offset                    | int                  | This field is deprecated and not used
+Until this flag is set, responders cannot see the video responder_cameras                     | array[string]        | Array of camera esns that are shared to first responders inactive_session_timeout              | int                  | Maximum time period in seconds without activity before web session expires login_attempt_limit                   | int                  | Maximum incorrect login attempts before the user account access becomes locked is_rtsp_cameras_enabled               | int                  | Indicates whether the account can have cameras attached over RTSP (instead of ONVIF) (1) or not (0) brand_support_phone                   | string               | Branded support phone number default_cluster                       | string               | Indicates the data center cluster the account is assigned to customer_id                           | string               | Arbitrary id assigned to a sub-account by a master account is_system_notification_images_enabled | int                  | Indicates whether email notifications about online/offlice status should contain images from those cameras (1) or not (0) contact_utc_offset                    | int                  | This field is deprecated and not used